-OpenAI discovered that its internal messaging system had been hacked and information related to AI technology had been stolen, and it was kept secret without notifying the FBI or general users.
+OpenAI discovered that its internal messaging system had been illegally accessed and information related to AI technology had been stolen, and the information was kept secret without notifying the FBI or general users.

-It has been revealed that OpenAI, an AI company known for developing the chat AI ChatGPT, was hacked in early 2023.
+It has been revealed that OpenAI, the AI company known for developing the chat AI ChatGPT, was hacked in early 2023.

 A Hacker Stole OpenAI Secrets, Raising Fears That China Could, Too - The New York Times